libsidplayfp/VICE-testprogs/testbench/readme.txt

     vic20-unexp
     vic20-8k
     vic20-32k

+    - more extra options which are used by the maketable program:

+    comment:<comment> (CAUTION: may not include commas!)
+    warn:vicfetch
+    warn:vicefail

 TODO: when you add support for certain features that require options as above,
       don't forget to add them here :)